tanmoy-roychowdhury/tanmoy-roychowdhury.github.io/_pages/about.md

 ---
+layout: archive
 permalink: /
 title: "Welcome to the Roychowdhury Lab"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
 ---

-Genomics Driven Precision Health
+We are motivated to studying Genomics Driven Precision Health
 ![](/images/profile_main.jpg)